Principal listing and maintenance requirements and procedures

 There is no requirement for a TSX-listed issuer to have its securities settled with a particular clearing system.
 However, every listed company must maintain transfer registration facilities in accordance with the TSX requirements.

-International interlisted issuers (that is, companies already listed on another exchange recognized by the TSX) are "generally required" to have some presence in Canada and must be able to demonstrate that they are able to satisfy all of their reporting and public company obligations in Canada.
+International interlisted issuers (that is, issuers incorporated or organized outside of Canada and listed on another exchange) are "generally required" to have some presence in Canada and must be able to demonstrate that they are able to satisfy all of their reporting and public company obligations in Canada.
 This may be satisfied by having a member of the board of directors or management, an employee or a consultant of the issuer situated in Canada.